Zero Tolerance Policy Letter to Patients

 It helps in handling patients:

-It has been seen that most of the patients don’t exhibit abusive behavior.
-A handful of habitually abusive patients can be corrected easily with this letter.
-The first step is to identify such patients who act offensively and then their behavior can be monitored to see the impact of this letter on them.
+It has been observed that the majority of patients do not exhibit abusive behavior.
+However, a small number of habitually abusive patients can often be corrected with the help of a well-crafted warning letter.
+The first step is to identify those individuals who display offensive behavior, followed by monitoring their conduct to evaluate the effectiveness of the letter in promoting positive change.

-Below is a sample letter that will help you draft a zero-tolerance letter to patients:
+Below are sample letters designed to help you draft a professional and effective zero-tolerance letter addressed to patients.

-3. Sexually abusing a male or female staff member
+• Sexually harassing any male or female staff member

 Regards,